- Candle Waxes and Additives

 Many candlemakers prefer the traditional look of an apothecary jar with a glass lid, such as the one shown to the right.
-Others prefer the rustic look of an apothecary jar with rust colored lids.
+Others prefer the rustic look of an apothecary jar with rustic metal lids.
 Many customers appreciate the value of our large selection of jars with brass colored lids such as our hexagon jars or tureen jars.
 Which container to choose is a matter of personal taste.

 What about safety?

 Safety is a very important issue to keep in mind when selecting a container for your candle.
 All containers that we offer are approved for use as a candle container.